binh0401/web102_prework/README.md

 The following **optional** features are implemented:

 * [ ] A search bar that response immediately on every user's key stroke.
 The search results are also filtered by buttons.
-* [ ] The filter buttons now stick to the view point, CSS colors are also added to indicate which button is being selected
+* [ ] The filter buttons now stick to the view point, CSS colors are also added to indicate which button is being selected and autoscroll to games part when buttons are clicked.
 * [ ] A small modal is implemented to display more information about the game.

 ## Video Walkthrough